Split Second (game show): 1980s

-Later in the run, the bonus round was changed, offering a car and a smaller prize hidden behind three and two screens respectively.
-The champion chose three screens, winning the car and retiring if it was behind all of them.
-If the prize appeared behind any screen, they could accept it with a cash bonus and retire or return to play another game.
-The bonus was $1,000 after the first game, $2,000 after the second, and $3,000 after the third.
-After a champion's fourth victory, four "CAR" screens were used.
-If they failed to win the car, they could accept the prize and $4,000 cash and retire, or return for a fifth and final game, automatically winning the car and retiring after five victories.
+Later in the series, the bonus round was changed to where three screens had the word "CAR" behind them and the remaining two had a bonus prize (either a fur coat or a vacation for two).
+The champion chose three screens, winning the car and retiring if the word "CAR" was behind all of them.
+If the champion selected one of the two prize screens, he/she could either return to play again or retire undefeated with the bonus prize and a cash bonus, which was $1,000 after the first game, $2,000 after the second, and $3,000 after the third.
+For a four-time champion, a fourth "CAR" screen was added, and if he/she failed to win the car, he/she could either return for their fifth and final game or retire undefeated with the bonus prize and $4,000.